mayurpaghdal/Xam.BackgroundService/README.md

-# Matcha Background Service Plugin for Xamarin.Forms
+# Xam Background Service Plugin for Xamarin.Forms
 A plugin library to simplify Backgrounding in Xamarin.Forms.

 This is a fork from ([MatchaBackgroundService](https://github.com/winstongubantes/MatchaBackgroundService)).
 Xamarin Forms version is updated to latest and also Android SDK is upgraded to support AndroidX.